Graduation

 Your Diploma

-Once the degree is conferred and posted to the transcript, an email is sent to the student's CSUDH email account and a diploma is requested.
+Once all requirements have been verified as being met the degree is conferred and posted to the transcript.
+An email is sent to the student's CSUDH email account to notify them of the request and a diploma is requested on behalf of the student (per the graduation application fee).

 What's On the Diploma

 • Your name as it appears on your student record.
-You may add an additional name, but you may not remove the name that appears on your record unless an official Change of Name/Address Form [PDF] and appropriate documentation has been submitted with documentation.
+You may add an additional name, but you may not remove the name that appears on your record unless an official Personal Data Change Form and appropriate documentation has been submitted with documentation.

 • Your degree (BA, BS, MA, MBA, MS) and major with minor.